naturalis/sensu-drupal/README.md

 ## Drupalchk.sh

-This scripts scans the scripts directory and calls every executable script in this directory.
+This script scans the scripts directory and calls every executable script in this directory.
 It keeps track of the error level of each executed script and puts it through to the sensu system.